For the first time CRP USA will be speaking at CAMX 2019 with successful use of 3d printing and Windform in Motorsport

 The speech is set for 26th September, 11:30 AM, at the Anaheim Convention Center room 210B, in the category: “Current technology in Manufacturing and Materials”.

 The paper examines how CRP USA – using selective laser sintering and carbon fiber composite Windform® SP – was able to build and assemble a complex NACA duct using selective laser sintering and Carbon-composite Windform® SP material.

-The application was designed by designer David C. Woodroof for Dale-based Victory Motorsports team headed by Burton Brown.
+The application was designed by designer David C. Woodruff for Dale-based Victory Motorsports team headed by Burton Brown.
 3D printed NACA duct was created for racing at the Bonneville Speed Week.